moneals/addresser/README.md

     var addressParser = require('addresser');

-    var formattedAddress = addressParser("123 Main St, Conway, SC);
+    var formattedAddress = addressParser("123 Main St, Conway, SC 29526);

     Output should be  `{ streetNumber : "123",
                        streetName : "Main",
                        streetSuffix : "St",
                        placeName : "Conway",
-                       stateAbbreviations : "SC"}`
+                       stateAbbreviations : "SC",
+                       zipCode : "29526"}`

-  NOTE: This currently supports only US addresses and this library is a WIP!
+  NOTE: Currently this supports only US addresses.

+## Upcoming Features

+    Once the basic parsing capabilities are working well I intend to add a feature that will assign a unique id to all addresses based on the parsed values.
+    Currently there is no easy, universal ID available for property addresses and this package should help bridge that gap for developers who need this type of ID.

 ## Tests

   `npm test`